Quantifying the Effect of Test Set Contamination on Generative Evaluations: Abstract

 \section{Abstract}

-As frontier AI systems are pretrained on web-scale data, test set contamination has become a critical concern for accurately assessing their capabilities.
-While research has thoroughly investigated the impact of test set contamination on \emph{discriminative} evaluations like multiple-choice question-answering, comparatively little research has studied the impact of test set contamination on \emph{generative} evaluations.
-In this work, we quantitatively assess the effect of test set contamination on generative evaluations through the language model lifecycle.
-We pretrain language models on mixtures of web data and the MATH benchmark, sweeping model sizes and number of test set replicas contaminating the pretraining corpus; performance improves with contamination and model size.
-Using scaling laws, we make a surprising discovery: including even a single test set replica enables models to achieve lower loss than the irreducible error of training on the uncontaminated corpus.
-We then study further training: overtraining with fresh data reduces the effects of contamination, whereas supervised finetuning on the training set can either increase or decrease performance on test data, depending on the amount of pretraining contamination.
-Finally, at inference, we identify factors that modulate memorization: high sampling temperatures mitigate contamination effects, and longer solutions are exponentially more difficult to memorize than shorter ones, presenting a contrast with discriminative evaluations, where solutions are only a few tokens in length.
-By characterizing how generation and memorization interact, we highlight a new layer of complexity for trustworthy evaluation of AI systems.
+Test set contamination -- the inclusion of benchmarks in pretraining data -- is a critical threat to the trustworthy evaluation of frontier AI systems.
+While its impact on \emph{discriminative} evaluations is well-studied, contamination on \emph{generative} evaluations remains underexplored.
+We quantitatively assess these effects across the language model lifecycle by pretraining models (up to 344M parameters) on web data contaminated with varying numbers MATH test set replicas.
+While performance expectedly improves with contamination and model size, our scaling law analysis reveals a fundamental breach: including even a single test set replica enables models to achieve lower loss than the irreducible error of training on the uncontaminated corpus.
+We then study additional training: overtraining with fresh data dilutes contamination effects, whereas supervised finetuning on the training set improves performance for low contamination but degrades it for high contamination.
+At inference, we identify three distinct regimes of memorization—ranging from exponential decoherence to deterministic lock-in—governed by solution length and sampling temperature.
+Finally, we identify and fix a critical implementation error in a widely used evaluation library that previously underreported mathematical reasoning performance.
+By characterizing how generation and memorization interact, we highlight new considerations for trustworthy AI evaluation.